jvaron909/CAPP30239_FA22/README.md

 # CAPP30239_FA22

-This includes the weekly work developed in the Data Visualization class of the Computational Analysis and Public Policy program at the University of Chicago.
+This repository includes the weekly work developed in the Data Visualization class of the Computational Analysis and Public Policy program at the University of Chicago.

 ## Content: